TechxArtisanStudio/Openterface/docs/product/keymod/features.md

 With our open source mobile app, you can:

-- Build custom input profiles
-- Launch macros and configure hotkeys
-- Create workflow shortcuts
+- **Keyboard & Mouse (Basic)** — Full-screen keyboard with long-press repeat, key preview, and numpad
+- **Keyboard & Mouse Pro** — Composite layout with Shortcut Hub strips, split keyboard, and IME
+- **Presentation mode** — Slide remote control with timer for Google Slides and other apps
+- **Gamepad** — Virtual controller with customizable preset layouts, multi-touchpad support
+- **Shortcut Hub** — Profile-based keyboard shortcuts for creative and dev tools (Blender, KiCAD, Photoshop, VS Code), with create, import, and export
+- **Macros** — Programmable key sequences with delays
+- **Voice input** — Speech-to-keyboard with AI (Whisper API)

-The KeyMod controller app focuses on **Android, IOS and iPadOS**.
+The KeyMod controller app focuses on **Android** and **iPadOS**.
 We are also expanding desktop control with **Windows and macOS** software in our broader Openterface ecosystem.

 ### **True Hardware HID**